Walking Alongside Youth with Anxiety

 A warm welcome

 We are so glad you have found your way to Walking Alongside Youth (WAY).
-This online course was created specifically to meet the unique needs and experiences of foster care providers and out-of-care care providers throughout British Columbia who are caring for youth with anxiety.
+This online course was created specifically to meet the unique needs and experiences of and throughout British Columbia who are caring for with

 WAY was developed to: